-Notes on the data: Emergency Department presentations
+Notes on the data: Emergency department presentations

-Emergency Department presentations, 2012/13
+Emergency department presentations, 2019/20

-Policy context: Public hospital emergency departments are accessible 24 hours a day, seven days a week, to provide acute and emergency care to patients arriving either by ambulance or by other means.
+Policy context: Public hospital emergency departments (ED) are accessible 24 hours a day, seven days a week, to provide acute and emergency care to patients arriving either by ambulance or by other means.
 While some people require immediate attention for life threatening conditions or trauma, most require less urgent care.

 Timely access to care is a high priority for patients, health care providers and the public at large.
-Although there needs to be an appropriate balance between primary and acute care, emergency departments play an important role as a safety net' in the health system, providing care to people who are unable to access services elsewhere (especially after hours) including care from general practitioners .
-Examples include people who are homeless or transient.
+Although there needs to be an appropriate balance between primary and acute care, EDs play an important role as a safety net in the health system, providing care to people who are unable to access services elsewhere (especially after hours) including care from general practitioners .
+Young children and people aged 65 years and over are over-represented among those accessing EDs, as are people who are homeless or transient.